February 2026 - Monthly Newsletter

 forming a culture of justice, connection, and collective care.

 Toolkit - Resources to use at home, with family, and in small groups. become a sponsor of the school to receive an all seasons pass to this toolkit or order a season at time.
-Here’s a link to a pdf of our toolkit for this season of the School for the Common Good.
-In it, you’ll find all sorts of DIY resources.
+Check out our resource guide for Spring 2026.

 Ritual Gatherings: Bi-weekly practices of ceremony, creative contemplation, story sharing, and connection rooted in the Christian tradition.